biocypher/biochatter/README.md

 ## Usage

-As an interim documentation until we have a proper one, check out the [Wiki](https://github.com/biocypher/biochatter/wiki) for some usage examples.
+Check out the [documentation](https://biocypher.github.io/biochatter/) for examples, use cases, and more information.
 Many common functionalities covered by BioChatter can be seen in use in the [ChatGSE](https://github.com/biocypher/ChatGSE) code base.

 # More information about LLMs